The Joyce Sports Research Collection: Boxing

 Holdings of various magazine format annuals devoted to boxing, including the historical publication Boxiana Review (Philadelphia: c1963-76) and True Magazine's Boxing Yearbook (Greenwich, CT: 1952-66).

 Holdings of The Ring magazine (New York: 1922- ).
 Few sporting periodicals are as closely identified with one individual as is The Ring with Nathaniel S. ("Nat") Fleischer (1887-1972).
 Fleischer founded The Ring in 1922 just as boxing was undergoing a tremendous surge in popularity; he remained as editor and publisher for fifty years, during which time the magazine earned recognition as the most authoritative voice in the sport, the "Bible of Boxing."
 Fleischer editorialized constantly on issues he regarded as crucial to the future of boxing - corruption, the impact of television, fighter safety - and the influence he exerted must be regarded as beneficial.
 Another characteristic feature of the magazine was its rankings of fighters in all divisions, rankings which became highly influential on matchmaking.
-After Fleischer's death the magazine struggled to find a voice, and even ceased publication for a time in 1989.
+Since Fleischer's death the magazine has been published and/or edited by Nat Loubet (1972-1979), Bert Sugar (1979-1984) and Stanley Weston (1990-2002), among others.
+As of 2018, it was still appearing in hard copy.

 Holdings of various American periodicals devoted wholly or in part to professional boxing.
 Coverage generally emphasizes events at the elite level; historical articles are sometimes featured.
 Titles include: The Arena (Philadelphia); Big Book of Boxing (New York); Boxing and Wrestling (Jersey City NJ, published 1951-58); Boxing & Wrestling (Long Island City NY, published 1961-66); Boxing and Wrestling News (Philadelphia); Boxing Beat (Teaneck, NJ); Boxing Illustrated (New York, Montreal); Boxing International - All-Star Wrestling (Rockville Centre NY); The Boxing News (New York); International Boxing (New York); International Boxing Guild (New York); Self-Defense (New York); TV Boxing (Jersey City, NJ); The Veteran Boxer (Philadelphia); and World Boxing (Port Chester, NY, etc.).